Google Ads Strategy for Profitable SME Growth

 2. Data-driven decision-making

 With gtag, websites receive 11% more signals compared to traditional tracking.
-Upgrading to gtag is not only recommended but essential for accurate performance measurements.
+The upgrade to gtag is not only recommended but essential for accurate performance measurements.

 Implementation checklist: